bitcoinwords/bitcoinwords.github.io/index.md

 ---

 ## About WORDS
 **WORDS** is one of the founding journals of Bitcoin thought.
-The core mission of the project is to spread and preserve writings about the many Bitcoin disciplines for future generations.
+The core mission of the project is to spread and preserve writings about Bitcoin for future generations.

 [<i class="fas fa-book"></i> Find out more](https://bitcoinwords.github.io/about/){: .btn .btn--warning}